o11k/javaobj-js/README.md

 ois.registerExternalizable("com.mypackage.CustomExternalizable", CustomExternalizable);
 ```

 > Warning: Java externalizable objects written using `PROTOCOL_VERSION_1` MUST have a custom handler class that reads all written data to stream.
-Not doing that would lead to undefined behavior.
+Not doing that could lead to undefined behavior.

 ##### Enum Objects